Analytical Testing Laboratory

 Active Compound Quantification

-Quantification verifies identity, confirms potency, and minimizes variability arising from raw material differences.
-It is fundamental for the standardization of herbal and nutraceutical products.
+Quantification verifies identity, confirms potency, and minimizes variability from raw material differences — fundamental for herbal and nutraceutical standardization.

 Client Assurance

-Verified marker levels provide confidence that label claims are supported by laboratory evidence and that dosage expectations are scientifically grounded.
+Verified marker levels confirm label claims are supported by laboratory evidence and dosage expectations are scientifically grounded.

 Quality Impact